 Ahhh!
 I was so confused.

 I really wanted to reduce my material consumption in order to decrease waste and fulfill my personal desire to be “all-natural,” but it seemed like every idea, every method, every all-natural solution still included some waste, some tradeoff, and some unfulfillment on my end.
-(Hashtag hippie white girl problems.)
+(Hashtag hippie girl problems.)

 Not Using Soap Made Me Kooky